Inspirational Quotations

 Inspirational Quotations on Flattery

-If we would not flatter ourselves, the flattery of others could not harm us.
+If we did not flatter ourselves the flattery from others would not harm us.

 Francois de La Rochefoucauld (1613–80) French Writer